ashutoshmjain/gita/src/mathuraChap09.md

 He continued after making sure of the heightened curiosity of both his listeners - The thing (knowledge) that is locked-in is complete in itself - in this case the expression is a specific color - Just like in case of a rock the conscious expression is ..well ..that of a rock.
 In case of a lion, it is a man eating beast; in case of tree it is the fruits and the shade.
 Our conscious experience may interpret the locked knowledge in infinite different ways because the knowledge is always complete.
 A full copy is distributed in every animate and inanimate expression - from a super massive black-hole to a puny quark.
 Everything is a full node in this vast network.

-He paused only to restart immediately to drive home the point - The curious question then is what happens when Green is mixed anti-Green (Magenta) ?
+He paused only to restart immediately to drive home the point - The curious question then is what happens when Green is mixed with anti-Green (Magenta) ?
 Does it maketh the White or does it make the Black?

 The Friend, who had recently learnt  "Abstract Algebra" jumped in now - group operation under addition dictates a color and it's anti-color put together must give us the "Identity" of the group - a "white" in this case.
 Simply because anti-color is "white" minus the color we see.

 There you go - said the Angel - this exactly is the anomaly.
 The general physics teaches us that a particle annihilates with it's anti-particle.
 Whereas the truth is, they are complimentary.
 A color mixed with it's anti-color shade  gives us the white light.
 The "White" is thus the identity of the "group" of seven rainbow colors.
-The reason physics concludes "annihilation" is simple - physics, being reductive tries to observe a single particle (and it's anti-particle), whereas the complementarity gets evident when we study the "group" as a whole - a single system ... but we are digressing - Angel continued -  Let's get back to our group of seven colors and their singular identity in "White" - he took a pause to clear his throat - seven colors of the rainbow, along with the identity element "White" are what we say the manifestation engine of "information".
+The reason physics concludes "annihilation" is simple - physics, being reductive tries to observe a single particle (or it's anti-particle).
+They are by definition inseparable.

+The complementarity gets evident when we study the "group" as a whole - a single system ... but we are digressing - Angel continued -  Let's get back to our group of seven colors and their singular identity in "White" - he took a pause to clear his throat - seven colors of the rainbow, along with the identity element "White" are what we say the manifestation engine of "information".
 Keep in mind we assumed seven colors to keep our model simple.
 The truth is there are infinite color and anti-color combinations.
 Thus expanse of information is infinite.
 In fact every piece of information has infinite possible shades of interpretation.
 All the possible shades are collectively submerged into one "identity" - the White light.

 This identity has it's own inverse - the utter darkness.
 In other words, the white light is born of seven underlying separations - Seven knots in `Vaidik` speak , and it separates itself from the darkness.
-No matter how complex a manifestation, it always has it's inverse  - it must separate from something else.
+No matter how complex an identity, it always has it's inverse  - it must separate from something else.

 Now here is a simple lesson from high school geometry - Angel smiled - On a two dimensional paper, the separation is a simple line that makes two visible halves - one on the left and other on the right.
 In a three dimensional world the separation appears as a "layer".
 In other words - white light is a layer that surrounds darkness in our three dimensional world !
 Likewise - each separation of color and anti-color too is a layer.
 We obviously need a higher dimensional model to represent the separation of seven layers.
 The higher dimensional complexity of seven knots is held hidden within the separation of black and white.
 This complexity is known as knowledge.
 It has a partial observable expression in our three dimensions though the knowledge in itself is complete in infinitely many dimensions.

-Sure, I give you that - said the Friend -  But how is this related to the birth of a child?
+Sure, I give you that - said the friend -  But how is this related to the birth of a child?
 She didn't make any attempt to hide her impatience.

 It is - smiled Angel - you must be patient if you want to understand the ancient `Vaidik Science`.